 1752: During the quarrel between Rabbi Jacob Emden and Rabbi Jonathan Eybeschutz a secular Danish court ruled in favor of Emden, severely censuring the three communities of Altona, Hamburg and Wansbeck and ordering them pay a fine of one hundred thalers.
 This enabled Emden to return to Altona where he regained possession of his synagogue and his printing press.

 1753(1st of Sivan, 5513): Rosh Chodesh Sivan

-1768: King William V, the Dutch ruler, visited both the German and Portuguese synagogues today.
-This visit and his attendance at the weddings of Jewish subjects was an acknowledgement by the Prince of Orange of the loyalty Jewish community.
+1768: King William V, the Dutch ruler, visited both the German and Portuguese synagogues today which along with his attendance at the weddings of Jewish subjects was an acknowledgement by the Prince of Orange of the loyalty Jewish community.

 1782(21st of Sivan, 5542): Aaron F. Goldsmid, the London merchant who was founder the famous British Goldsmid family passed.
 A native of Amsterdam, he “was the son of Benedict Goldsmid, a Hamburg merchant.
 In 1765 he left Holland with his family to settle in London, where he founded the firm of Aaron Goldsmid & Son, subsequently Goldsmid & Eliason.
 The firm of Aaron Goldsmid & Son experienced serious reverses through the failure of Clifford & Sayer, one of the principal houses in Holland.
 Hence only George, the eldest son, entered into partnership with his father.
 The other sons founded new businesses for themselves in which they amassed large fortunes.
 Goldsmid left four sons and four daughters.
 The second son, Asher, was one of the founders of the firm Mocatta & Goldsmid, bullion-brokers to the Bank of England.
 Benjamin and Abraham were famous as financiers and philanthropists.”
 (As reported by the Jewish Encyclopedia)